ArcLightSlavik/recruiter/README.md

-# 🎯 Recruiter
+# 🎯 Zeppelin

-Recruier is a platform for display and interaction with job applications, built using Python and FastAPI.
+Zeppelin is a platform for display and interaction with job applications, built using Python and FastAPI.

 # Install